 It's also here that you'll see ads in both the NewsFeed and on the right side of the page.

 Your Action Item

 Action Item: Want to see your page as others do?
 You can!
-Go to your Timeline Cover, click on the Settings gear icon, then View As.
+Go to your Timeline Cover, click on the Ellipsis on the right side, then View As.
 Facebook will then let you choose to see your Timeline cover as the public does or as a specific person.